 Again, I never let my clients make statements on their own concerning how their accident occurred or the extent of their injuries.
 Sometimes recorded statements are provided before I get in the case.
 However, once the insurance carrier knows you have a lawyer, they will contact the lawyer to get information about the case.

 I do, however, let clients handle property damage and that’s just so they can get their car fixed or get the value or the money for their car if there is a total loss.
 This is done to avoid phone tag between busy lawyers and busy insurance representatives.

 What Are the Components That Constitute a Viable Personal Injury Claim?

 The biggest component in a viable personal injury claim is the existence of damages.
 Some lawyers may not say this, but some cases are not worth you hiring an attorney because the damage is minor.
 The damage to the vehicle is minor and the damage to the person may be minor.
 They may have gone to the ER one time, but they feel better and there are no residual effects.
 The biggest thing you need is always some type of injury.
 Every car crash doesn’t result in someone being injured.
-This means it’s not an injury case; it’s just a property damage (PD) case.
-You need some type of injury.
+This means it’s not an injury case; it’s just

 Those are the two biggest components that you need for any personal injury case.
 Some damage and the other person carelessness, and that your injuries were due to the carelessness of the other person.

 For more information on Settlement in Personal Injury Cases, a free case evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (800) 400-2350 today.